-Though Kubernetes is a powerful project and offers businesses many advantages, some assembly is required, as it isn’t an out-of-the-box solution.
-In addition to requiring significant work to set roles, access controls, and multi-tenancy policies, Kubernetes on its own lacks:
+Though Kubernetes is a powerful project and offers businesses many advantages, some assembly is required as it isn’t an out-of-the-box solution.
+In addition to requiring significant work to set roles, access controls, and multi-tenancy policies, Kubernetes also lacks:

-On its own, Kubernetes is not tested or validated with middleware, database or performance monitoring solutions.
+Kubernetes is not tested or validated middleware, database or performance monitoring solutions.
 Additional effort is needed to ensure Kubernetes works with specific editors, IDEs, and testing frameworks.

-The Kubernetes project by itself does not include a CI/CD workflow or container build and update processes.
+Kubernetes does not include a CI/CD workflow or container build and update processes.

 These technologies do not come pre-packaged with Kubernetes, though they are needed for running containers in production.
 Users must bring and integrate their own solutions.